bavarius/git_playground/git_cheat_sheet.md

 ### Branching Strategy
 - There shall be a branch for every feature or bugfix.
 - Change shall be periodically pulled from master.
 - For updating the feature branch rebasing shall be done from master to the feature branch.
-TODO: How does the commit tree look like?
+(MPT wants interactive rebases instead of merges.
+How does the commit tree look like?)

 ### Merge Requests
 - In order to close a Merge Request the reviewer has to set it to "Approved".